axeleroy/adguard-cname-trackers-pihole/README.md

 CNAME-cloacked trackers are trackers that use sub-domains of a visited website to retrieve data stored in first-party cookies and thus evade most ad and tracker blockers.

+This list allows you to block those subdomains in order to prevent these trackers from tracking you.

 To learn more about this issue, you can read [NextDNS's blog post on the matter](https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a).

 ## How to use